UW Medicine Compliance

 a.
 Disclosure of PHI for vulnerable adult or child abuse, including copies of all relevant medical records (all information that may be helpful in establishing the nature and extent of abuse), shall be made without authorization of the parents/guardian to any of the following:

 i.
-Child Protective Services, Washington State Department of Social and Health Services (DSHS);
+Child Protective Services, Washington State Department of Children, Youth, and Families (DCYF);

 iii.
 Law enforcement;